 To find out when a fund can take this credit for payment of income tax to a foreign country or U.S. possession, see Form 1118, Foreign Tax Credit-Corporations.
 The fund may not claim this credit if an election under section 853 was made for the tax year.
-Also see Changes To Note on page 1 for the new holding period requirement and its effect on the foreign tax credit with respect to dividends paid or accrued after September 4, 1997.
+See Question 13, Schedule K, on page 11.